CIG-GitHub/py-vector/docs/design-philosophy.md

 - type promotion,
 - and table-column alignment.

-Jib preserves semantics consistently regardless of scale.
+Serif preserves semantics consistently regardless of scale.
 Performance optimizations should not introduce semantic differences.

 ---

 ## **Principle 7 — Fewer Concepts, Better Concepts**

-Whenever possible, Jib favors:
+Whenever possible, Serif favors:

 - one way to do a thing,
 - orthogonal building blocks,